Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Comparison of moduli spaces

-For any such intermediate field $K$, we fix a uniformizer $π_K\in \mcO_K$ in order to talk about polarizations of strict formal $\mcO_K$-modules, see Remark \ref{rmkDualModule}.
+For every such intermediate field $K$, we fix a uniformizer $π_K\in \mcO_K$ in order to talk about polarizations of strict formal $\mcO_K$-modules, see Remark \ref{rmkDualModule}.
 We make $N:=(V,\langle\ ,\ \rangle_K)\tensor_K\breve {K}$ into a polarized $K$-isocrystal as in the proof of Proposition \ref{propIsocrys}.
-The corresponding quasi-isogeny class of hermitian $\mcO_E$-$\mcO_K$-modules over $\mbF$ contains a module of signature $(r,s)$ if and only if $r$ and $V$ have the same parity.
-This can be proved as in the case of $p$-divisible groups, see Proposition \ref{lemExistframing}.
+By Lemma \ref{lemExistframing}, if $r$ and $V$ have the same parity, then $V$ gives rise to a whole family of framing objects